-A common mistake which you can easily fall victim to is indicating a negative number with the minus (-) sign.
-Although this comes subconsciously to most, the IRS computers may not read it correctly.
+A common mistake that you can easily fall victim to is indicating a negative number with the minus (-) sign.
+Although this comes subconsciously to most, IRS computers may not read it correctly.
 It's best to use brackets (example: to indicate -10) to ensure accuracy and avoid costly errors.

 Not making it clear where your tax refund should go can also count as a tax error - you're losing out on your money!
 As shown by some previous examples, an error may not attract a fine - instead, it may make you miss out on some benefits.
 In the case of a refund for overpaid tax, the IRS will send the check via mail.
 But you can get the payment faster by adding your bank details and routing number.
 In this way, the refund gets paid directly to the bank account; fast and simple.
 You may even opt to spread the payment out to different accounts.